dnidever/PHOTRED/README.md

 ## <a name="2_Download_Astro_Library"></a> 2.
 Download IDL Astro User's Library

 You will also need the IDL Astro User's Library.
 Most major astronomy institutions already have this installed but it's good to check that you have an updated copy.
 You can download a tar file with all the programs ("astron.dir.tar.gz") from their ftp site:

 http://idlastro.gsfc.nasa.gov/ftp/

+**This is a bit outdated and I don't think it works anymore**.
 There can be a problems if you have older copies of the IDL Astro User's programs in your IDL directory or programs with the same name.
 I've included a program called "checkidlastro.sh" in the